An Approximate Dynamic Programming Approach to Adversarial Online Learning: Set-valued dynamic programming.

 \end{proposition} This means that the distance $d$ between two frontiers $\cV$ and $\cU$ is less than or equal to $\epsilon$ if both $\cU$ and $\cV$ $\epsilon$-dominate each other.
 This way of defining $d$ is attractive since it does not require defining upsets of the Pareto frontiers as we do in Definition~\ref{def:metric1}.
-The proof of this equivalence is presented in Appendix~\ref{apx:proofs}.